-Mr. Mahshie has resided in the District of Columbia for 36 years and has had a life-long interest in architecture spanning Vitruvius through van der Rohe.
-He has worked on numerous renovation projects and has the spent the last 15 years restoring his personal residence - a Spanish Colonial Revival built in 1926, published in Spaces magazine in 2006.
+Mr. Mahshie has resided in the District of Columbia for 38 years and has had a life-long interest in architecture spanning Vitruvius through van der Rohe.
+He has worked on numerous renovation projects including his personal residence - a Spanish Colonial Revival built in 1926, published in Spaces magazine in 2006.
 His current renovation project is his winter residence in Miami Beach, Florida - coincidentally, a Spanish Colonial Revival.